openstack/trove/install-guide/source/install-ubuntu.rst

 Install and configure for Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the Orchestration
+This section describes how to install and configure the Database
 service for Ubuntu 14.04 (LTS).

-This section assumes that you already have a working OpenStack
-environment with at least the following components installed:
-Compute, Image Service, Identity.

-* If you want to do backup and restore, you also need Object Storage.

-* If you want to provision datastores on block-storage volumes, you also
-  need Block Storage.

 .. include:: common_prerequisites.txt